 Course Work: The student must complete 32 credits of graduate level course work.
-Ordinarily, these courses will be selected under the mentorship of the faculty member who is serving as the student's primary library research paper reader (see below).
+Ordinarily, these courses will be selected under the mentorship of the faculty member who is serving as the student's primary scholarly literature-based paper reader (see below).
+At least 28 of these graduate level credits must come from formal course work (i.e., cannot include credits from a research course).
+Up to 4 credits can be Readings in Biology (BI 701/702).

-Library Research Paper: The student must write a Library Research Paper on a selected topic in Biology.
+Scholarly Literature-Based Paper: The student must write a scholarly literature-based paper on a selected topic in Biology.
 This paper will generally be a document of 30-80 pages on a selected research topic in current Biology and will usually include several chapters and extensive literature references.
 This paper will be written in consultation with a faculty member from the Biology Department who will serve as the primary reader.
 The final version of the document must be read and approved by at least two faculty members (i.e., the primary reader and one other faculty member) from the Biology Department.
 A final copy must be given to all committee members, the Department, and one copy should be kept by the student.
-The library paper is not submitted to GRS.
+The scholarly literature-based paper is not submitted to GRS.